 Sugarcane cultivation expanded during the second half of the 1800s and with it plantation camps that housed immigrant workers.
 Pioneer Mill Company became one of the main sugar producers in West Maui.
 By the early 1900s, Baldwin Packers began cultivating pineapple in the region.
-Plantation owners wanted to increase production of sugarcane and pineapple, but needed water, so they built the Honokōhau and Honolua Ditch systems.
+To meet the water needs Plantation owners wanted to increase production of sugarcane and pineapple, but needed water, so they built the Honokōhau and Honolua Ditch systems were constructed.
 The "cash crops" of sugarcane and pineapple led to a dramatic shift in the West Maui landscape as well as social, economic and cultural changes.

-While western businesses in the Lāhainā region thrived throughout the 1800s, native Hawaiian were experiencing high death rates, the loss of their lands, and access to water for traditional and customary agricultural practices used to grow food.
+While western businesses in the Lāhainā region thrived throughout the 1800s, native Hawaiian residents were losingexperiencing high death rates, the loss of their lands, and access to water for traditional agriculture.
+Between the 1860s and 1920, Pioneer Mill Company's predecessors acquired the lands of Hawaiian residents (Maly and Maly 2007: 13).customary agricultural practices used to grow food.

 By 1940, the landscape in the Lāhainā region changed dramatically when new mechanical equipment allowed large tracts of land to be cleared of boulders and stones (Maly and Maly 2007: 13).
 In Lāhainā, a number of important sites that date to pre-contact times remain intact below the ground surface, including the sacred island of Moku'ula and Loko o Mokuhunia, which are located at the present Malu'uluolele Park.
-There are also a number of below ground sites in this area that date from 1837-1845, when Lāhainā was the capital of the Kingdom of Hawai'i under ka Mō'i Kamehameha III, Kauikeaouli.
+There are also a number of below ground sites in this area that date from 1837-

+1845, when Lāhainā was the capital of the Kingdom of Hawai'i under Kauikeaouli (ka Mōī Kamehameha III)., Kauikeaouli.

 Several buildings in Lāhainā reflect early western influences, including the Baldwin House, Hale Pa'i, and the Seamen's Hospital.
 A larger number of buildings and structures in Lāhainā town are tied to the plantation era, including a majority of the commercial buildings along Front Street, between Dickenson and Papalaua Streets.
 To the south of Lāhainā Town are the three large ahupua'a of Launiupoko, Olowalu, and Ukumehame.
 These lands still contain evidence of Hawaiian agricultural terraces above the sugarcane fields and in undisturbed areas.
-Heiau complexes , housing sites, petroglyphs, and small shrines are also present in each of these ahupua'a.
-Postcontact sites include the Lāhainā Pali trail and the Olowalu church ruins.
+Heiau (large places of worship) sites, complexes of temporary habitation, , housing sites, petroglyphs, and small shrines are also present in each of these ahupua'a.
+Post-contact sites include the Lāhainā Pali trail and the Olowalu church ruins.